AK-Homberger/NMEA2000-VoyageDataRecorder/README.md

 # NMEA2000-VoyageDataRecorder

 This is the develoment space for a NMEA 2000 Voyage Data Recorder based on an ESP32 with CAN bus and SD card.
 The logger is using a SN65HVD230 CAN bus transceiver.
-See ESP32-SD.png for connection details for SD card and transceiver.

 The shown CAN bus ports of the ESP32 (GPIO 02/04) are valid for an AzDelivery ESP32 NODE MCU development board.
 Other ESP32 derivates may use different ports!

 ![SD card pins](https://github.com/AK-Homberger/NMEA2000-VoyageDataRecorder/blob/master/ESP32-SD.png)